-The most recent Exmoor Covid Recovery report (March 2021) recognises that tourism is the dominant contributor to Exmoor's economy accounting for approximately.
+The Exmoor Covid Recovery Plan (March 2021) recognised that tourism is the dominant contributor to Exmoor's economy accounting for approximately.
 60% of all employment in the National Park.
 Its annual value in 2019 was nearly £134m.

-The Report highlights the considerable challenges of the Covid pandemic to a tourism-based economy as well as benefits from more people staying in the UK.
+The Report has highlighted the considerable challenges of the Covid pandemic to a tourismbased economy as well as benefits from more people staying in the UK.
 STEAM data (above) indicated that visitor numbers were good outside of lockdown periods and most accommodation providers reported they were full for the summer once restrictions eased.
-However, many were reportedly former bookings carried over.
+However, reportedly, many were former bookings carried over.
 Overall, there may be signs of the local economy improving as the majority of business restrictions have been lifted although businesses face continued challenges with rising costs and recruitment issues.